rackerlabs/docs-developer-blog/_posts/2018-06-01-oracle-adop-errors-and-fixes.md

     $ adop phase=cleanup cleanup_mode=full
     $ adop phase=fs_clone

-Optionally, you can combine the abort and cleanup commands as follows:
+Optionally, you can combine the abort and cleanup commands as shown in the following command:

     $ adop phase=abort,cleanup cleanup_mode=full